European shares little moved by U.S. trade war salvo

 “Ten percent could actually come as a relief”, he said, adding that such a figure would be “bad but manageable”.

-The top gainer was Swiss chemical group Clariant (CLN.S), up 6.5 percent, after it announced it would merge its high-performance materials business with that of new anchor shareholder Saudi Basic Industries Corporation (SABIC) 2010.SE, to focus on higher-value speciality chemicals.
+The top gainer was Swiss chemical group Clariant, up 6.5 percent, after it announced it would merge its high-performance materials business with that of new anchor shareholder Saudi Basic Industries Corporation (SABIC) , to focus on higher-value speciality chemicals.
+(Julien Ponthus; Editing by Jon Boyle)